23-MDDN342/project-2-randomised-collections-tiacorpe/README.md

 ## 2023 MDDN342 Assignment 2: Randomised Collections
 **This is where you talk about your project!**

-Still in the early stages of figuring out the best way to make the shapes I need.
-To get this mask outline I user bezierPoint() curves, which definately achieved the shape I'm looking for.
-However, using this method isn't working well with fill(), so I may look for an alternative method that works better, or figure out another way to fill the shape.
+Didn't do much over the break but some of the last stuff that I worked on was further experimenting with the type of shape I wanted to use to get the curves.
+Here I'm using bezierVertex(); I'm pretty happ with how easy this one is to use so I did further experiennts with an eye shape.
+I like how dramatic they look so I think I'll continue to use bezierVertex() for most (if not all) of the facial features.